Miraarchana/SpringFramework/SpringDataTransaction.md

   }
 ```
 Using JDBCTemplate - set of methods provided by Spring for setting before query execution and after execution.
+JDBCTemplate has no idea about the object that is to be mapped for custom type.
 ```java
   @Component
   public class JdbcDAOImpl{